Certificate Programs That Lead to High-Paying JobsUpdated: February 4, 2022

 If you want to advance your education but don’t want to pursue a formal degree, certificate programs are great alternatives.
 These programs provide training in specific career fields.
 Upon completion, you receive a formal certificate stating that you’ve completed training in that field up to a specified standard.

 This standardization means that, when you complete a certificate program, employers know exactly what sort of training you have received.
-This makes these programs an outstanding path into entry-level jobs in solid career fields.
+This makes these programs an outstanding path to entry-level jobs in solid career fields.
 Put simply, once you complete a certificate program, employers know you can immediately begin adding value.
 For veterans looking to transition into civilian careers, certificate programs offer an efficient route into a variety of high-paying jobs.

 And, while not college degrees, many colleges offer certificate programs.
 Both four-year and community colleges provide a variety of certificate programs.
 Some of these programs require degrees, but many others create a career path directly out of high school (or, for veterans, directly out of military service).